pajlads/StealingArtefacts/README.md

-# Example
+# Stealing Artefacts
-An example greeter plugin
+A runelite plugin to assist with the 'Stealing Artefacts' minigame in Old School Runescape